 Another option is to book a seat on the fireworks cruise: the nightly show starts at 10 pm and guests get to enjoy the spectacle from the water and see the falls illuminated with lights.

 - Ponchos are included with admission price in spring and summer, and it’s a good idea to waterproof your phone or camera if you plan on using it onboard.

-- Boats hold 700 people, and with so many people jostling for the best view you should try to limit your movements so you don’t lose your spot.
+- Boats hold hundreds of people, and with so many of them jostling for the best view you’ll want to limit your movements so you don’t lose your spot.

 - Purchase your ticket ahead of time so you don’t need to queue up before the ride.
 Despite the excursion only taking 20 minutes, it takes a while to get on and off the boat so budget at least an hour for the whole activity.

-Once lunch time rolls around, there are a couple of spots that will keep you out of the rain while still enjoying a view of the falls.
-One of the most novel is the Skylon Tower, which rises 775 feet high meaning you can see it from just about everywhere in Niagara Falls.
-Boasting indoor and outdoor observation decks and panoramic vistas of the falls, city and even Buffalo, New York, enjoying a meal in the Revolving Dining Room Restaurant is a fun way to get a unique vantage point of the area.
+When lunch or dinner time roll around, there are a few spots that will keep you out of the rain while still enjoying a fantastic Niagara Falls view.
+One of them is the Skylon Tower, which rises 775 feet high meaning you can see it from just about everywhere in Niagara Falls.

-Another popular option is Elements on the Falls, which is just about as close to the water as you can get.
-The restaurant sources many of its ingredients from the surrounding area, and also serves beer and wine from local craft breweries and vineyards.
-Elements of the Falls is particularly special in the evening, when the sky darkens and diners can enjoy the ambiance of the illuminated falls.
+Down at Table Rock Centre, the Table Rock House Restaurant is just about as close to the water as you can get.
+Many of the ingredients are sourced from the surrounding area, and the beer and wine are from local craft breweries and vineyards.

 Watch an IMAX movie